 - Teaching sessions are organized for students and researchers (see below)

-- A few starting research projects receive a support from IQUPS (see section "small project")
+- A few starting research projects receive a support from IQUPS.
+From 2018 on, IQUPS will co-support "small and medium equipment" projects submitted to SIRTEQ, see section "small projects".

 - An upgrade of a common fabrication facility is supported

-- A theory post-doc in relation to experiments in an IQUPS lab has been selected
+- A theory post-doc in relation to experiments in an IQUPS lab has been founded

 The kick-off meeting of IQUPS took place on January 20th 2017.
 It gathered 70 participants.
 There were 4 long talks and 23 short presentations.

-IQUPS organizes an international workshop on Recent Advances in Quantum Computing on December 13-14, at Amphi Bloch, SPEC, CEA-Saclay.
+IQUPS organized an international workshop on Recent Advances in Quantum Computing on December 13-14, at Amphi Bloch, SPEC, CEA-Saclay.
 More information in the Workshop page!

 to the SIRTEQ network on related subjects at the Région Ile-de-France level.

-Jacqueline Bloch (C2N), Daniel Esteve (SPEC), Mark Goerbig (LPS), Philippe Grangier (LCF), Dominique Mailly (C2N), Laurence Pruvost (LAC), Hugues Pothier (SPEC), Laurent Sanchez-Palencia (CPhT).
+Jacqueline Bloch (C2N), Daniel Esteve (SPEC), Mark Goerbig (LPS), Philippe Grangier (LCF), Dominique Mailly (C2N), Laurence Pruvost (LAC), Hugues Pothier (SPEC), Nicolas Pavloff (LPTMS).

 Contact : email@example.com.